fenriques/AstroDom/README.md

+## Jan 2025 update:
-## Jan 2025: Contributors and maintainers for this project are needed!
-Please contact me or open an issue if you are interested
+  **1. Contributors and maintainers for this project are needed!
+Please contact me or open an issue if you are interested.**

+  **2. pip install only works for older pythons (up to 3.8).
+For versions up to 3.12 read the last paragraph in the installation section**

 # AstroDom
 Astro(nomy) Dom(ine) is a catalogue tool for deep sky images.
 It scans the directories where images (FITS format only) are